-PPC or pay-per-click advertising is one of the key components of many digital marketing campaigns.
+PPC or pay-per-click advertising is one of the key components of many advertising campaigns at top digital marketing campanies in Miami.
 And although it can drive a significant amount of revenue and without proper A/B testing it can also be one of the most expensive ongoing costs in a campaign.

 That’s why they should be tested regularly.
 You don’t want to let any conversions slip through the cracks!
 Testing and optimizing is vital for any digital marketer.
 Being featured by Conversion Fanatics, it’s safe to say that PPC and A/B testing is our field of expertise.